New Rapid Molecular Flu Testing Available at Northwestern Medicine Immediate Care Centers

 Symptoms of the flu include acute onset of fever, cough, sore throat, muscle ache, headache, runny nose and feeling tired.
 According to the CDC, there are an estimated 25 to 50 million cases of influenza per year, and the disease and its complications cause as many as 150,000 hospitalizations and 3,000 to 49,000 deaths annually.

-Northwestern Medicine Convenient Care Centers are located in Aurora, Bartlett, Bloomingdale, Glen Ellyn, Naperville, St. Charles, and Wheaton.
+Northwestern Medicine Immediate Care Centers are located in Aurora, Bartlett, Bloomingdale, Glen Ellyn, Naperville, St. Charles, and Wheaton.
 No appointment is necessary.
 Walk-in services are always available.